denui/projectnews/README.md

 Facebook
 Google
 Twittwer
-#Using tasttypie depoly some api with format=json
+#Using tastypie deploy some api with format=json